sandesh666kandel/GithubFUnda/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_Web-1 = 10.0.0.5, Web-2 = 10.0.0.6
+-  List the IP addresses of the machines you are monitoring_Web-1 = 10.0.0.5, Web-2 = 10.0.0.6

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_ Filebeat and Metricbeat.
+-  Specify which Beats you successfully installed_ Filebeat and Metricbeat.

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
+- : In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._

 Filebeat collects data form the requested file. for eg: the file path requested Metricbeat collects data from the container usage i.e RAM memory, CPU etc. For eg: CPU Usage.